CsBigDataHub/emacros/README.md

 #### Slashes in Mode Names

 There are major modes for GNU Emacs whose name is not a constant string.
 The name of C++ mode, for example, is "`C++`".
 However, when you turn on `auto-newline` mode and `electric-mode`, the mode name changes to "`C++/la`".
 The slash in the mode name is of course a problem for Emacros, since it wants to use the mode name as part of a file name.
-Fortunately, however, it is also reasonable to ignore the qualifiations following the slash when it comes to saving macros.
+Fortunately, however, it is also reasonable to ignore the qualifications following the slash when it comes to saving macros.
 Therefore, Emacros uses only the part of the major mode name up to and not including the first forward slash when it builds its macro file names.

 #### Compatibility with Emacs' Macro Saving